gipo999/test-spi/README.md

 ## google java format

-working command to format all java files in the project requires google-java-format to be installed
+working command to format all java files in the project requires google-java-format to be installed and find, linux only using gradle spotless instead

 ```console
 google-java-format -i $(find . -type f -name "\*.java")